-Without a car, you will be able to get around to some places using public transport and taxis, but if you want to make the most of your time, you’re going to need your own wheels so maybe consider taking one of the great Lake District tours on offer or hiring a car – you can compare prices here.
+Without a car, you will be able to get around to some places using buses and taxis, and it will be fine if you are staying in a main town and sticking to that area, but if you want to explore and make the most of your time, you’re going to need your own transport.

 When to Visit the Lake District

-The downside to going in the Spring/Summer months is that it’s a lot busier and accommodation tends to book up in advance, especially on the bank holiday weekends and when the UK schools are on summer break.
+The downside to going in the spring/summer months is that it’s a lot busier and accommodation tends to book up in advance.
+The Lakes can also be very busy at weekends, bank holidays and school holidays throughout the year.

 If you’re driving, you’ll often find queues up the M6 motorway on Friday afternoon/evening and Saturday morning starting from around Preston.
 This can add an hour or so to your drive time.

 I hope this list of places to visit in the Lake District helps you plan a wonderful trip!
 If you’ve been, do you have any more places to add to the list?

 - Hiking Gatesgarth to Fleetwith Pike & Wild Swimming in Warnscale Beck